wlandau/learndrake/README.md

 ## Accompanying resources

-This workshop focuses mostly on `drake`’s mental model and core concepts.
+This short course focuses mostly on `drake`’s mental model and core concepts.

   - How to break up a project into functions.
   - How to think about and create `drake` plans.
   - How `drake` decides what is up to date and what is outdated.

-The following resources cover important topics left out of the short course.
+The following resources cover important topics that did not make it into the syllabus.

 ### In practice